 It should be noted however that the bow was always accompanied by the sword of the Samurai, specifically the longsword known as tachi – basically the precursor to the famous katana that was suspended from the waist.
 Some of the warriors also carried a shorter sword known as the uchigatana, and this became the ceremonial sword for the Samurai when not in armor.

 In fact, the katana (or daitō) along with a shorter sword was showcased as a paired ensemble known as the daishō (‘big-little’), and this became the identifying motif for the Samurai in the 17th century.
 Simply put, by the aforementioned period, these warriors were the only ones in the Japanese society allowed to carry and flaunt the pair of blades.

-Beyond bows and swords, the typical weapon associated with the late medieval Japanese warriors pertains to the yari (lance), that was incredibly used by both the infantry (as a standard weapon) and the cavalry (as a specialized weapon) – and the instrument, with its heavy steel lancehead (of variant types) and triangular cross-section, was usually constructed from laminates of bamboo strips.
+Beyond bows and swords, the typical weapon associated with the late medieval Japanese warriors pertains to the yari (lance), which was incredibly used by both the infantry (as a standard weapon) and the cavalry (as a specialized weapon) – and the instrument, with its heavy steel lancehead (of variant types) and triangular cross-section, was usually constructed from laminates of bamboo strips.

-12) Food, Camps, and Campaigns –
+Food, Camps, and Campaigns

-It should be noted that Buddhism was a significant influence for most of the Samurai, so much so that even many higher ranking Buddhist clergy members were part of the Japanese warrior caste.
+It should be noted that Buddhism was a significant influence on most of the Samurai, so much so that even many higher ranking Buddhist clergy members were part of the Japanese warrior caste.
 On the other hand, it can also be hypothesized that many of the Samurai were only nominal adherents of Buddhism – and unsurprisingly so, as the ‘peace-preaching’ religion tended to come between their violent martial and food habits.

-And since leather armor was prone to infestation by lice and vermin, the Samurai dealt with such issues by smoking them tepidly over fire.
+And since leather armor was prone to infestation by lice and vermin, the Samurai dealt with such issues by smoking them tepidly over the fire.
 In that regard, many short-campaign routes were planned to be in proximity to natural springs and hot spas, while soldiers were medically treated in a rather rudimentary (albeit sometimes effective) fashion.

 Mirroring such confined strategic scopes, the late medieval Japanese armies were rather conspicuous in avoiding temporary tents and pavilions when making their camps.
 One of the reasons probably had to do with the already present network of monasteries and temples across provincial lands that did provide some form of shelter to the camping armies.

-13) The Battle Tactics –
+The Battle Tactics of Samurai

 For all the cultural finesse and martial codes, the battle tactics adopted by the medieval Japanese armies were surprisingly simple, with the